The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of KAWS' Kate Moss, White Gloves (signed) is estimated to be worth between £13,500 and £20,000.
-This screenprint has shown consistent value growth, with an average annual growth rate of 7%.
-This work has an auction history of six total sales since its entry to the market in September 2008.
-Over the past 12 months, the average selling price was £17,379, across 3 sales.
-In the last five years, the hammer price has varied from £11,921 in March 2025 to £32,730 in July 2020.
-The average annual growth rate is currently at 3%.
+The value of KAWS's Kate Moss, White Gloves (signed) is estimated to be worth between £12,500 and £19,000.
+Over the past 12 months, the artwork has sold 3 times with an average selling price of £13,861.
+This screenprint has shown consistent value growth, with an average annual growth rate of 5%.
+This work has a strong auction history, having been sold 7 times at auction since its initial sale in September 2008.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis